kramundson/fastq_2_vcf/README.md

 snakemake -s 2_fastq_to_vcf.snakes --cores 8 > test2_fq2vcf.out 2> test2_fq2vcf.err
 ```

+The workflow should run without errors and produce the final output file ```data/calls/all-calls.vcf```

 To add your own reads that aren't on SRA, put the raw reads (uninterleaved fastq) in the
 folder ```data/reads/```, add your sample to ```freebayes-cnv-map.bed``` and  fill out a
 new row in ```units.tsv``` for each set of paired end reads.